Cervix dilation is a critical part of labor.

 In fact, for the cervix to dilate, the uterus needs to contract first.

-Before labour begins, the uterus has a thick layer of muscle which is even all over.
+Before labor begins, the uterus has a thick layer of muscle which is even all over.
 When contractions begin, the muscle at the bottom of the uterus is pulled up as the cervix begins to open.

 You can read more in What Your Uterus Does During Labour.

 The fundus (the top part of your baby bump) thickens as the cervix dilates.
 You can feel this during a contraction by checking how many fingers you can fit between the fundus and your bra line.

 At the beginning of labor, you should be able to fit five fingers in the space.

 As your cervix dilates and the baby starts to descend, the fundus will rise and you will fit fewer fingers in the space.